 Research and development expenses include costs incurred to develop our technology, collect clinical samples and conduct clinical studies to develop and support our products.
 These costs consist of personnel costs, including stock-based compensation expense, prototype materials, laboratory supplies, consulting costs, costs associated with setting up and conducting clinical studies at domestic and international sites, and allocated overhead including rent, information technology, equipment depreciation and utilities.
 We expense all research and development costs in the periods in which they are incurred.
 We expect our research and development expenses will increase in future periods as we continue to invest in research and development activities related to developing additional products and evaluating various platforms.
-We expect that in 2015 the increase in research and development expenses will be for the continued development and support of Afirma and Percepta and other new products and programs under development, including our ILD programs.
+We expect that in 2015 the increase in research and development, including our ILD programs.
 Specifically, we plan to: increase the body of clinical evidence to support Afirma; incur research and development expenses associated with clinical utility studies to support the commercialization of Percepta; and incur expenses associated with clinical validation studies in our ILD program.